hl-valdemar/BSc-Thesis/report/main.typ

 + *Exploration Efficiency:* With sparse rewards, random exploration becomes highly inefficient.
     An agent might need to execute precisely the right sequence of actions to receive any feedback at all, making random exploration about as effective as searching for a needle in a haystack.

-This thesis investigates a novel approach to addressing these challenges through the comparison of two promising methodologies: *Generative Flow Networks* (GFlowNets) @bengio2021flownetworkbasedgenerative and *Bayesian Exploration Networks* (BEN) #citation_needed().
+This thesis investigates a novel approach to addressing these challenges through the comparison of two promising methodologies: *Generative Flow Networks* (GFlowNets) @bengio2021flownetworkbasedgenerative and *Bayesian Exploration Networks* (BEN) @fellows2024bayesianexplorationnetworks.
 These approaches represent fundamentally different perspectives on handling uncertainty and exploration in reinforcement learning:

 + GFlowNets frame the learning process as a flow network, potentially offering more robust learning in situations with multiple viable solutions.